HunterGhost27/Stats-Configurator/README.md

 ## Features

-* Dynamic editing of stats.
+* Dynamic editing and creation of stats.
-* Allows creation of stats.
-* Groups of stats can be processed as a **Collection**.
+* Groups of stats can be configured together as a **Collection**.
 * Users can create their own collections.
-* Shareable config files.
-* Quickly share your config-data with your peers (in-game!).
+* Share your config-data with your peers (in-game!).
 So everyone's on the same page.
-* Allows edits to be saved persistently in the save-file.
+* Allows stat-overrides to be saved persistently in the save-file.
-* Highly configurable.
-* Comprehensive logging ability.
+* A suite of utilities to make stat-editing process easier.
-* Export a list of all stat-entries for reference.
+* Export a list of every single stat-entry for reference.
-* Inspect Skill that allows you to see relevent stat entries of the target.
+* An Inspect Skill that allows you to print relevent stat-entries of a target.
-* Powerful suite of utilities to make editing process easier.
-* In-game diagnostics, changelogs and instructions.
+* Comprehensive in-game diagnostics, changelogs and instructions.
 * Can interface with other mods.
 * Dependency-free integration allows quick setup of mod-config-menus for your mod with some basic functionality.
 * For more advanced control, the mod's functionality is available using Lua.
-* Console commands! - Add or Remove Skills/Search for stats.
+* Console commands! - Add or Remove Skills, Search for stats.
+* Highly configurable. :)

 ----------